A DIFFERENT LIFE - WITH A UNIQUE PERSPECTIVE.

-As she relayed what she saw to the others who joined the scene, a memory flooded my brain - of being higher than even the most majestic trees, of a moment of slow-motion falling, before I caught sight of the ground racing towards me.
+As she relayed what she had witnessed to the others who joined the scene, a memory flooded my brain - of being higher than even the most majestic trees, of a moment of slow-motion falling, before I caught sight of the ground hurtling towards me.

 I had landed with my heels hitting the ground first, the shock and damage going up through my body stopping at mid-lower back.

 As well as breaks to bones in my lower body on both sides, I had burst unstable L1, L2 breaks, with spinal cord damage, that required emergency surgery.
 A year later I needed another big operation on my back.